Information For NCAA Athletes Interested In Campus Housing

 - Beyond the student’s first year on campus, students who live on campus and wish to return housing for the next academic year must participate in the annual Room Selection (Housing Renewal) process which begins in late February and extends through early April.
 Failure to participate in Room Selection will result in a loss of housing and the need to secure off campus housing.

 IMPORTANT: DURING ROOM SELECTION (CONTRACT RENEWAL), ALL STUDENTS MUST SELF SELECT THEIR HOUSING ASSIGNMENT FOR THE NEXT ACADEMIC YEAR.
 ATHLETICS DOES NOT COORDINATE PLACEMENT, NOR DOES CAMPUS RESIDENCES ASSIGN SPACES TO ANY STUDENT ADMINISTRATIVELY THROUGH THE ROOM SELECTION PROCESS.

-- Once living on campus, most administrative processes associated with housing are managed through the Quad or Apartment Office.
+- Once living on campus, most administrative processes associated with housing are managed through the Area Office.
 All students are required to utilize these offices whenever checking into or out of their assigned space and whenever they have questions about their housing.

-- During the Fall Preseason period and / or during Winter Session, Athletics may cover the on campus housing costs of “in season” athletes.
+- During the Fall Preseason period, Athletics may cover the on campus housing costs of “in season” athletes.
 At all other times, the cost of housing is billed directly to the student athlete, although costs may be covered all or in part by scholarship monies and / or financial aid.